core-wg/href/draft-ietf-core-href.md

 {: vspace='0'}

 scheme
-: If the CRI reference contains a `scheme` element, the scheme component of the URI reference consists of the value of that element.
+: If the CRI reference contains a `scheme` section, the scheme component of the URI reference consists of the value of that section.
   Otherwise, the scheme component is unset.

 authority
-: If the CRI reference contains a `host-name` or `host-ip` element, the authority component of the URI reference consists of a host subcomponent, optionally followed by a colon (":") character and a port subcomponent.
+: If the CRI reference contains a `host-name` or `host-ip` item, the authority component of the URI reference consists of a host subcomponent, optionally followed by a colon (":") character and a port subcomponent.
 Otherwise, the authority component is unset.

-  The host subcomponent consists of the value of the `host-name` or `host-ip` element.
+  The host subcomponent consists of the value of the `host-name` or `host-ip` item.

-  Any character in the value of a `host-name` element that is not in the set of unreserved characters ({{Section 2.3 of RFC3986}}) or "sub-delims" ({{Section 2.2 of RFC3986}}) MUST be percent-encoded.
+  Any character in the value of a `host-name` item that is not in the set of unreserved characters ({{Section 2.3 of RFC3986}}) or "sub-delims" ({{Section 2.2 of RFC3986}}) MUST be percent-encoded.

-  The value of a `host-ip` element MUST be represented as a string that matches the "IPv4address" or "IP-literal" rule ({{Section 3.2.2 of RFC3986}}).
+  The value of a `host-ip` item MUST be represented as a string that matches the "IPv4address" or "IP-literal" rule ({{Section 3.2.2 of RFC3986}}).

-  If the CRI reference contains a `port` element, the port subcomponent consists of the value of that element in decimal notation.
+  If the CRI reference contains a `port` item, the port subcomponent consists of the value of that item in decimal notation.
   Otherwise, the colon (":") character and the port subcomponent are both omitted.

 path
-: If the CRI reference is an empty sequence of elements or starts with a `port` element, a `path` element, or a `discard` element where the value is not 0, the conversion fails.
+: If the CRI reference is an empty sequence of items or starts with a `port` item, a `path` item, or a `discard` item where the value is not 0, the conversion fails.

-  If the CRI reference contains a `host-name` element, a `host-ip` element or a `discard` element, the path component of the URI reference is prefixed by a slash ("/") character.
+  If the CRI reference contains a `host-name` item, a `host-ip` item or a `discard` section, the path component of the URI reference is prefixed by a slash ("/") character.
 Otherwise, the path component is prefixed by the zero-length string.

-  If the CRI reference contains one or more `path` elements, the prefix is followed by the value of each element, separated by a slash ("/") character.
+  If the CRI reference contains one or more `path` items, the prefix is followed by the value of each item, separated by a slash ("/") character.

-  Any character in the value of a `path` element that is not in the set of unreserved characters or "sub-delims" or a colon (":") or commercial at ("@") character MUST be percent-encoded.
+  Any character in the value of a `path` item that is not in the set of unreserved characters or "sub-delims" or a colon (":") or commercial at ("@") character MUST be percent-encoded.